How to Pass a Drug Test Using These Detox Drinks

 According to a poll released by the Society for Human Resource Management, about 57 percent of American companies subject employees to drug tests.
 That’s down significantly from 81 percent in 1996, possibly because employers are finding it increasingly difficult to find quality candidates who are able to pass.

 Luckily for them, and those of us who enjoy the occasional after-work blunt or who use marijuana to treat otherwise unmanageable chronic illnesses, there’s an entire industry devoted to beating the dreaded piss test.
 With enough advanced notice, there might be several ways you could go—quitting outright, subbing your dirty pee with a straight edge friend's.
-But if your boss springs the news on you with only hours to spare, you’ve got pretty much one viable option: the detox drink.
+But if your boss springs the news on you with only hours to spare, you’ve got pretty much one viable option: detox drinks.

 There are several of these on the market, “cleansing supplements” that, at a glance, seem to be nothing more than herbal energy drinks.
 On the back of each bottle, the language used is deliberately vague.